ascend4/ascend4/A4SQP_C_API.md

 ## Main Risk

-The largest technical risk is that the current A4SQP algorithm code is not yet cleanly separated from ASCEND data structures.
-In particular, exact Hessian assembly, line search trial-point handling, scaling, progress, and diagnostics currently rely on ASCEND objects in several places.
+The largest technical risk is now exact-Hessian and diagnostic coupling rather than duplicate solver loops.
+The core SQP step, line search, QP assembly, trust retry, convergence checks, BFGS model, and PSD regularization are shared.
+Exact Hessian assembly, scaling choices, progress reporting, and diagnostics still have frontend-specific pieces.

 The C API must not regress solver-core behaviour that already exists in the ASCEND path.
-At minimum, standalone callback solves need the same PSD Hessian regularization policy as the ASCEND exact-Hessian path, and any later core extraction should share that implementation rather than maintaining divergent ASCEND and callback copies.
+Standalone callback solves and ASCEND solves now share the dense BFGS/PSD implementation; future restoration, filtering, trust-region, or Hessian recovery work must extend `liba4sqp.so`, not adapter code.

 The mitigation is incremental extraction: